-Weber et al. (2010) quantified the effect of the uncertainties linked to the LGM climate on the different factors controlling glacial changes in CH_4 production by wetlands.
-To do so, they used different OAGCMs outputs to force a unique and simple formulation of CH4 production.
+Weber et al. (2010) quantified the effect of the uncertainties linked to the LGM climate on the different factors controlling glacial changes in CH4 production by wetlands.
+To do so, they used different OAGCM outputs to force a unique and simple formulation of CH4 production.
 They found that global methane emissions from wetland were reduced by 35-42 % during the LGM in comparison to the PI.
-Such a reduction is larger than calculated in earlier bottom-up approaches (between -16 % and -27 % for Kaplan et al., 2006; Kaplan, 2002; Valdes et al., 2005) and is attributed to differences in the LGM climate simulations (PMIP 2 vs. PMIP1: Braconnot et al., 2007).
-The LGM reduction found by Weber et al. (2010) is closer to the range of reduction found in studies based on top-down modelling (e.g., Crutzen and Brühl, 1993; Martinerie et al., 1995, Chappel-

-- laz et al., 1997) or as suggested based on atmospheric chemistry simulations (Levine et al., 2011).
-These studies constrained multi-dimensional chemical transport models with ice core observations and inferred the source terms, finding a LGM wetland reduction by 40-60%.
-The present study deals with a complementary approach to Weber et al. (2010) by using the same climate forcing as input for two different wetland CH4 emissions models.
-We found a decrease of 46 and 67% at global scale for respec- - 15 tively SDGVM and the base ORCHIDEE-WET model (version V0).
-In order to better compare our simulation results with wetland CH4 emissions estimates from ice-core data, we performed a last ORCHIDEE simulation, hereafter called ORCHIDEE-opt.
-In this simulation, as in ORCHIDEE-V2, the substrate sensitivity to precipitation is removed.
-However, a space-constant T{ref} is used as well as a Q10 equal to 3.
-The aim of - the previous configurations (V1 and V2) was either to estimate the contribution of different parameterizations to potential differences between ORCHIDEE-V0 and SDGVM, or to better understand the wetland CH4 emissions sensitivity to climate in ORCHIDEE-WET.
+Such a reduction is larger than calculated in earlier bottom-up approaches (between -16 and -27% for Kaplan et al., 2006; Kaplan, 2002; Valdes et al., 2005) and is attributed to differences in the LGM climate simulations (PMIP2 vs. PMIP1: Braconnot et al., 2007).
+The LGM reduction found by Weber et al. (2010) is closer to the range of reduction found in studies based on top-down modelling (e.g. Crutzen and Brühl, 1993; Martinerie et al., 1995; Chappellaz et al., 1997) or as suggested based on atmospheric chemistry simulations (Levine et al., 2011).
+These studies constrained multi-dimensional chemical transport models with ice core observations and inferred the source terms, finding a reduction in the LGM wetland CH4 emissions by 40-60%.
+The present study deals with a complementary approach to Weber et al. (2010) by using the same climate forcing as input for two different wetland CH4 emission models.
+We found a decrease of 46 and 67% at global scale for respectively SDGVM and the base ORCHIDEE-WET model (version V0).
+In order to better compare our simulation results with wetland CH4 emission estimates from ice-core data, we performed a last OR-CHIDEE simulation, hereafter called ORCHIDEE-opt as described in Sect.
+2.3.
+For remaining, in ORCHIDEE-opt, as in ORCHIDEE-V2, the substrate sensitivity to precipitation is removed.
+However, a space-constant $T{ref}$ is used as well as a $Q{10}$ equal to 3.
 The aim of ORCHIDEE-opt is to provide our best ORCHIDEE estimates of the change in wetland emissions.
-This version leads to a LGM decrease of 36 %.
-Thus, the - 25 LGM decrease in emissions simulated by both SDGVM and the optimal ORCHIDEE version is close to the lower limit of the range given by top-down studies as discussed above.
+This version leads to a decrease in LGM as compared to PI of 36%.
+Thus, the LGM decrease in emissions simulated by both SDGVM and the optimal ORCHIDEE version is close to the lower limit of the range given by top-down studies as discussed above.

-The differences between CH_4 concentrations in Greenland and Antarctica as well as the CH_4 isotopic information from ice cores are additional constraints used in top-down modeling to derive the latitudinal change of (wetland) emissions between LGM and PI.
-Chappellaz et al. (1997) (based on the inter-hemispheric gradient) and Fischer et al. (2008) (based on isotopic information) lead to the same conclusion of a large decrease of boreal wetland emissions during LGM but do not agree on the magnitude of

-5 this decrease.
-The latitudinal distribution of the LGM-PI difference given by SDGVM is consistent with Chappellaz et al. (1997) (-57% for latitudes > $r30\degree$ N) while the simulated shut-down of boreal wetland emissions in ORCHIDEE-WET is more in agreement with Fischer et al. (2008).
+The differences between CH4 concentrations in Greenland and Antarctica as well as the CH4 isotopic information from ice cores are additional constraints used in top-down modelling to derive the latitudinal change of (wetland) emissions between LGM and PI.
+Chappellaz et al. (1997) (based on the inter-hemispheric gradient) and Fischer et al. (2008) (based on isotopic information) lead to the same conclusion of a large decrease of boreal wetland emissions during LGM but do not agree on the magnitude of this decrease.
+The latitudinal distribution of the LGM-PI difference given by SDGVM is consistent with Chappellaz et al. (1997) (-57% for latitudes > $30\circ$ N) while the simulated shut-down of boreal wetland emissions in ORCHIDEE-WET is more in agreement with Fischer et al. (2008).

-New high-resolution CH_4 records from Greenland and Antarctica suggest the boreal wetland were not completely shut down (Baumgartner et al., 2012).
-Using the SDGVM and ORCHIDEE simulations, we computed the relative interpolar concentration difference of CH_4 , noted rIPD hereafter and defined by Eq.
-(9) of Baumgartner et al. (2012) as:
+New high-resolution $CH_4$ records from Greenland and Antarctica suggest the boreal wetlands were not completely shut down (Baumgartner et al., 2012).
+Using the SDGVM and ORCHIDEE simulations, we computed the relative interpolar concentration difference of $CH_4$ , noted rIPD hereafter and defined by Eq.
+(9) of Baumgartner et al. (2012):

+rIPD

-$$rIPD(s_n, s_s, \tau, t{ex}) = 2 \cdot \frac{s_n - s_s}{s_n + s_s} \cdot \frac{1}{1 + 2\frac{\tau}{t{ex}}}$$
+$$(s_n, s_s, \tau, t{ex}) = 2 \cdot \frac{s_n - s_s}{s_n + s_s} \cdot \frac{1}{1 + 2\frac{\tau}{t{ex}}}$$

+(4)